cfljam/Onion_BSA_RNASEQ_Workflow/paper/BaldwinVariantValidationHRM.md

 ### Results

-We report a workflow for automated design of small-amplicon high-resolution melting (HRM) assays for validation of polymorphisms revealed by next-generation sequencing that may be run on Jupyter notebooks.
+We report a workflow for automated design of small-amplicon high-resolution melting (HRM) assays for large-scale validation of sequence polymorphisms that may be run on Jupyter notebooks.
 Our publically-available tools for PCR primer pair design were enhanced by addition of amplicon melt predictionthrough the uMelt webservice.
 Melt prediction enabled large scale screens of candidate primer sets to select those predicted to reveal larger melt differences between reference and variant homozygotes.
 This workflow was evaluated by validating variants from bulked segregant RNA PoolSeq (BSR-seq) of F<sub>2</sub> progeny pools of a wide